 -

 Entredos.
 Ebonized wood, bronze, marble.
 France, 19th century.
-Narrow chest of drawers known as “entredós” made of ebonized wood with bronze applications on the chamfered sides and on the front, which has a top in light marble.
-The neoclassical influence can be appreciated both in the purity of the lines and in the metal appliqués (plant elements, scrolls, architectural motifs… of classical influence).
+A narrow chest of drawers known as an "entredós," crafted from ebonized wood with bronze appliqués on the chamfered sides and the front, which features a light marble top.
+The neoclassical influence is evident in both the clean lines and the metalwork (vegetal elements, scrolls, architectural motifs, etc., all of classical influence).

 · Size: 101x40x108 cms.